 Parents who have decided to make St. Luke’s their spiritual home are invited to contact an Associate to discuss the meaning and importance of the baptism.

 Ones & Twos Group

 This ministry is a support and information group for young children and their parents and caregivers.
-The Ones & Twos group meets weekly on Friday mornings from 9:30-11:30 am in Laughlin Hall.
+The Ones & Twos group meets meets weekly on Tuesday at 4:00 pm in Laughlin Hall.
 It is a chance to drink coffee and connect with other parents of very young children.
+All are welcome!

 St. Luke's School

 A coeducational Episcopal day school located on a two-acre landmark block in the West Village, St. Luke’s School offers a balanced and challenging Junior Kindergarten through Grade 8 curriculum that serves students of all faiths.

 For more information on St. Luke's School and its admissions process, please visit their website.